Firing porcelain dolls in the kiln

 The final firing is the stage when porcelain hardens completely and reaches its final form and colour.

-Raise firing temperature slow and steady by 120°C every hour until 600°C, then rapidly raise the temperature until 1220°C (in about 30-40minutes) and soak for 10 minutes (meaning keep the final temperature of 1220°C for 10 minutes).
+Raise the firing temperature slow and steady by 120°C every hour until 600°C, then rapidly raise the temperature to 1220°C (in about 30-40minutes) and soak for 10 minutes (meaning keep the final temperature of 1220°C for 10 minutes).
 This kind of firing program takes about 6 hours.
 After that, the kiln shuts itself off and cools for about 8 hours.
 Then you can open it and see the final result.

 Firing China paints